Heading

 Text expansion tips and tricks

 You can improve your own little text expansion dictionary using some patterns.
-Here are some ideas I've developed over time.
-I'd love to hear any ideas you have using the contact form at the bottom or top of the page.
+Here are some ideas I've developed over time for writing and editing novels.
+Some abbreviations also apply to work-related text snippets, but that is a different topic.

 Obvious